States We Lend In

 Most conventional home loans with an LTV above 80% also require Private Mortgage Insurance (PMI).
 The VA program is unique in this regard.
 Home buyers who use a VA loan to buy a house could qualify for 100% financing without having to pay mortgage insurance.

-As you can see, the average down payment on a house in Washington State can vary depending on the type of mortgage you take out, as well as how much you pay for a home.
+As you can see, the down payment on a house in Washington State can vary depending on the type of mortgage you take out, as well as how much you pay for a home.

 Whether you’re buying a home or ready to refinance, our professionals can help.